isomerpages/moe-cedargirlssec/pages/Information.md

 4.&nbsp;&nbsp;&nbsp;&nbsp;Successful applicant will be expected to commence operation of the stall asap.
 Note: Stall license application will take about 2 weeks to approve.

 5\.
-Interested applicant, please email your application form to 'cedargirlss@moe.edu.sg' or call school (b/w 8.00am - 5.00pm) to arrange for an interview appointment.
+Interested applicant, please email your application form to cedargirlss@moe.edu.sg or call school (b/w 8.00am - 5.00pm) to arrange for an interview appointment.

 6\.
 Shortlisted applicants will be contacted for an interview.